Kash’s Corner: Bobulinski Says FBI Buried Evidence; The Chinese Fentanyl Threat; Elon Musk’s Renewed Twitter Bid

 Used to be before the Biden administration, Chinese fentanyl, a tablet, you know, they're usually in tablets, will cost about 20 bucks.

-They're two dollars a piece now.
+They're $2 a piece now.

 Just think about that.

-That's part of the reason why it's an uptick in deaths related to fentanyl, because the price has been cut by one into one-tenth of what it used to be.
+That's part of the reason why it's an uptick in deaths related to fentanyl, because the price has been cut by one into one tenth of what it used to be.

-If that weren't bad enough, the drug traffickers and with these precursors are getting creative.
+If that weren't bad enough, the drug traffickers and what these precursors are getting creative, they're shaping Chinese fentanyl into a different delivery system, for lack of a better word.

 And that's not good either.

-And this is a direct result, not just of the CCP's action, but of our government under the Biden administration in action at the border.
+And this is a direct result, not just of the CCP's action, but of our government under the Biden administration inaction at the border.

-We've seen that the results are not just in the drug trafficking trade and the human trafficking trade and the child sex crimes, but so many other crimes, illegal immigrants coming over, and then unfortunately some of them committing severe felonies, such as murder and rape.
+We've seen that the results are not just in the drug trafficking trade and the human trafficking trade and the child sex crimes, but so many other crimes, illegal immigrants coming over, and then unfortunately some of them committing severe felonies such as murder and rape.

 These have all spiked under the Biden administration.

-And you could say what you want.
+And you can say what you want.

 I didn't like Trump or whatever.